Ilurusheshasai/Ilurusheshasai/README.md

 - 👋 Hi, I’m @Sai Iluru
-- 👀 I’m interested in Artificial intelligance, Space and Physics
+- 👀 I’m interested in Artificial intelligence, Space, and Physics
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on coding through linux and python
+- 💞️ I’m looking to collaborate on coding through Linux and Python
 - 📫 How to reach me ilurusheshasai@gmail.com

 <!---